VinGarcia/ksql/README.md

 }
 ```

-Here, since we are only interested in a couple of columns it is far
+In the example above, since we are only interested in a couple of columns it
-simpler and more efficient for the database to only select the columns
+is far simpler and more efficient for the database to only select the columns
-that we actually care about like in the example above.
+that we actually care about, so it's better not to use composite structs.

 ### Testing Examples